New Jersey Roads - US 322/CR 536 & US 40/322

 Button copy falls out, reflective lettering peels off, I suppose.
 The above is courtesy Scott Colbert.

-Coming off of the Commodore Barry Bridge with ugly DRPA (Del.
+EB off of the bridge with ugly DRPA (Del.
 River Port Authority) signage.
 They should have to obey the MUTCD like any other state agency.
+Why, out of all of the shields, does only the first NJ 44 get a black background?

 Westbound onto the bridge, with the same lane-assignment button copy to be found on other DRPA bridges (I-76, I-676).

-Older stuff heading through the US 130 interchange; the welcome sign is non-reflective and unique as far as surviving signs go, and the exit gore matches the westbound one immediately below as the only pieces of button copy left at the interchange.
+Older stuff heading through the US 130 interchange; the welcome sign is non-reflective and unique as far as surviving signs go (which photo do you like better - larger or clearer?), and the exit gore matches the westbound one immediately below as the only pieces of button copy left at the interchange.

 And the westbound US 130 exit gore sign.